T-Mobile MONEY Review

 Mobile App

-Make mobile check deposits, monitor your balance, send money, and get in touch with customer support — all from your smartphone.
+Make mobile check deposits, monitor your balance, send money, and contact customer support — all from your smartphone.
 You can also link your debit card to Apple Pay, Google Pay, or Samsung Pay in your digital wallet.

-The T-Mobile Money app is highly functional and performs well on both iOS and Android.
-At the moment, it has a 4.8-star (out of 5) rating in the App Store and a 4.3-star (out of 5) rating in the Google Play Store.
+The T-Mobile MONEY app is highly functional and performs well on both iOS and Android.
+Currently, it has a 4.8-star (out of 5) rating in the App Store and a 4.5-star (out of 5) rating in the Google Play Store.

 Early Direct Deposit

-You can set up a direct deposit right from the T-Mobile Money app, and when you get automatic deposits, you can expect to see the funds hit your account up to two days earlier than you would with traditional banks.
+You can set up a direct deposit right from the T-Mobile MONEY app, and when you get automatic deposits, you can access the funds up to two days early.

 Early direct deposit is an increasingly common feature in the online banking space.
 Though its functionality depends on your employer’s participation, having the option to get paid early is a nice-to-have feature.

-T-Mobile Money doesn’t charge any additional fees for using out-of-network ATMs, but it also doesn’t reimburse for anything charged by the ATM itself.
+T-Mobile MONEY is part of the Allpoint® network, so you’ll have fee-free access to its 55,000+ ATMs throughout the US.
+T-Mobile MONEY doesn’t charge any additional fees for using out-of-network ATMs, but it also doesn’t reimburse for anything charged by the ATM itself.

 Cash Deposits